michaelaa9578/sep11-freedom-project/blog/entry01.md

 ### Summary

-I mostly tinkered with code revolving around the subject.
+I mostly tinkered with code revolving around the subject in these and my following learning logs.
 This code generally included measurments and positioning.
 I was essentially managing the scenery and environment in which my project would be laid out on.
 I feel that this is a sufficient beginning to learning my tool in that I'm now able to create a foundation for my freedom project (which a signifcant part of it will deal with scenery).

 ### Engineering Design Process